devopsdays/devopsdays-web/utilities/docs/workflow/README.md

 upstream	git@github.com:devopsdays/devopsdays-web.git (push)
 ```

-This is useful because you will want, at some point, to be able to merge down changes from the upstream, which is `devopsdays/devopsdays-web`.
+This is essential because you will need to regularly merge down changes from upstream (`devopsdays/devopsdays-web`) or your pull requests may be rejected.

 ## Setting up Netlify